MaoZiming/papers/ostep/persistence/andrew_file_system.md

     - Server send a message when it is up and running again
     - Clients check server is alive periodically (via heartbeat)

+ For example, imagine there is a short period of time where a server (S) is not able to contact a client (C1), for example, while the client C1 is rebooting.
+While C1 is not available, S may have tried to send it one or more callback recall messages; for example, imagine C1 had file F cached on its local disk, and then C2 (another client) updated F, thus causing S to send messages to all clients caching the file to remove it from their local caches.
+Because C1 may miss those critical messages when it is rebooting, upon rejoining the system, C1 should treat all of its cache contents as suspect.
+Thus, upon the next access to file F, C1 should first ask the server (with a TestAuth protocol message) whether its cached copy of file F is still valid; if so, C1 can use it; if not, C1 should fetch the newer version from the server.

 - Observation
     - In many cases, performance of each system is roughly the same
         - Note: writing to disk buffered, reading from disk cached